 If you want higher revenues, then higher traffic to your website is a given.
 When it comes to content marketing, that means you need to give people a reason to come to your website.
 Creating shareable content ultimately bring people back to your website even if they’ve never been there before.

-According to Newscred.com, UK grocery store chain Waitrose has an extensive video collection featuring recipe videos and live streams of farms they get their food from.
+According to Newscred.com, UK grocery store chain, Waitrose has an extensive video collection featuring recipe videos and live streams of farms they get their food from.
 It’s incredibly popular and a destination for customers who want to learn more about various recipes and how foods go from farm to table.
 Their videos are informative and educational, making them a draw for new and existing customers.

 Another aspect of increasing traffic through content marketing is keyword optimization.
 While content shouldn’t be created just for SEO purposes, that doesn’t mean they can’t naturally be optimized for search engines.
 Good content naturally contains keywords, but you can make better use of that through better keyword research.

-Discovering a keyword you’ve focused on has a low volume, but a similar keyword has a high volume may make a difference on your word choice.
+Discovering a keyword you’ve focused on has a low volume, but a similar keyword has a high volume may make a difference in your word choice.
 When you have popular content that features good keyword selection, then it helps your search engine rankings.
 The higher the rankings, the more people click on your site.
 While higher traffic doesn’t necessarily mean higher conversions, if you choose your keywords and topics based on a specific audience versus than the general public, then you’re more likely to see those conversions.

 Backlinks are another way to improve your search results, but they are notoriously hard to get.
 In the past, people would buy backlinks or spend hours contacting websites to include a backlink on a webpage.
 Google put the brakes on buying links and contacting websites often didn’t work.

 Good content that people share naturally creates backlinks.
-The more quality content you produce the more of an expert in your field people perceive you to be.
+The more quality content you produce the more of an expert in your field people perceives you to be.
 They may link to your site in their own blog posts or it can go viral on social media.
 The more powerful backlinks you have the better your ranking on Google and the more traffic comes to your site.

 Use Native Ads, But Be Clear